glimpse-editor/getglimpse-web/content/about.md

 [Return to top](#contents)

 ## What is Glimpse NX? {#what-is-glimpse-nx}
-Glimpse NX will be a free/libre software [GNOME](https://www.gnome.org/) application that provides a more lightweight and accessible user interface for the same underlying components that the GNU Image Manipulation Program uses.
+Glimpse NX will be a free/libre software application using [GNOME](https://www.gnome.org/) technologies that provides a more lightweight and accessible user interface for the same underlying components that the GNU Image Manipulation Program uses.
 It will also be ported to Windows and MacOS.

-We are still deciding which programming language to use, but [Rust](https://www.rust-lang.org/) is probably the most likely choice.
+We are still deciding which programming language to use, but [Rust](https://www.rust-lang.org/) is the most likely candidate.
 As we will be using components that are licensed under the [GNU LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.html), we expect the project itself will be provided under the GNU General Public License v3 or a similar compatible license.

 Further information for this exciting new spin-off project will be provided in coming months.